SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 * Utilizes a package manager and/or is a distribution that is familiar to you
 * [Alpine](https://hub.docker.com/_/alpine/) ([Recommended by Docker](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#the-dockerfile-instructions), starts as a very small base image)
 * [Debian](https://hub.docker.com/_/debian/) (Commonly used in the Docker community.
 Balances size with usability.)
-* [CentOS](https://hub.docker.com/_/centos/) (for an RPM based distribution, and as a replacement for Scientific Linux, which doesn’t currently have an official Docker image)
+* [CentOS](https://hub.docker.com/_/centos/) (for an RPM based distribution, and as a replacement for Scientific Linux, which does not currently have an official Docker image)
 * [OpenSUSE](https://hub.docker.com/_/opensuse/) (if similarity to the super computer environment is a consideration)

 ### Dockerfile